Green Lantern (film): Critical response

-Justin Chang of Variety gave Green Lantern a mixed review, stating, "Martin Campbell's visually lavish sci-fi adventure is a highly unstable alloy of the serious, the goofy and the downright derivative."
-Manohla Dargis of The New York Times wrote, "Green Lantern is bad.
-This despite Ryan Reynolds's dazzling dentistry, hard-body physique and earnest efforts, and the support of fine performers like Peter Sarsgaard ...
-Mark Strong ... and Angela Bassett".
-Christy Lemire of the Associated Press called it a "joyless amalgamation of expository dialogue and special effects that aren't especially special."
-Roger Ebert of the Chicago Sun-Times had mixed feelings, stating, "Green Lantern does not intend to be plausible.
+Justin Chang of Variety gave Green Lantern a mixed review, stating that "Martin Campbell's visually lavish sci-fi adventure is a highly unstable alloy of the serious, the goofy and the downright derivative".
+Manohla Dargis of the New York Times was generally negative to the film, despite having some praise for Ryan Reynolds, Peter Sarsgaard, Mark Strong, and Angela Bassett.
+Christy Lemire of the Associated Press called it a "joyless amalgamation of expository dialogue and special effects that aren't especially special".
+Roger Ebert of the Chicago Sun-Times had mixed feelings: "Green Lantern does not intend to be plausible.
 It intends to be a sound-and-light show, assaulting the audience with sensational special effects.
-If that's what you want, that's what you get."
+If that's what you want, that's what you get".
 British newspaper The Daily Telegraph named Green Lantern one of the ten worst films of 2011.

 Todd McCarthy of The Hollywood Reporter gave it a positive review, saying the film "serves up all the requisite elements with enough self-deprecating humor to suggest it doesn't take itself too seriously".
 Reviewer Leonard Maltin felt that "the film offers a dazzling array of visual effects, a likable hero, a beautiful leading lady, a colorful villain, and a good backstory.
-It also doesn't take itself too seriously."
-Kenneth Turan of the Los Angeles Times wrote, "More science-fiction space opera than superhero epic, it works in fits and starts as its disparate parts go in and out of effectiveness, but the professionalism of the production make it watchable in a comic book kind of way".
+It also doesn't take itself too seriously".
+Kenneth Turan of the Los Angeles Times wrote: "More science-fiction space opera than superhero epic, it works in fits and starts as its disparate parts go in and out of effectiveness, but the professionalism of the production make it watchable in a comic book kind of way".

+Response from cast and crew

+After he watched Green Lantern for the first time in March 2021, Reynolds tweeted, "Maybe it's the Aviation Gin talking, but #GreenLantern was nothing to fear!
+Hundreds of incredible crew and cast members did amazing work—and while it's not perfect, it ain't a tragedy.
+Next time I won't wait a decade to watch."

+In August 2021, director Martin Campbell said, "The film did not work, really.
+That's the point, and I'm partly responsible for that.
+I shouldn't have done it.
+Because with something like Bond - I love Bond, and I watched every Bond film before I ever directed it.
+Superhero movies are not my cup of tea, and for that reason, I shouldn't have done it."

+in December 2024 while promoting September 5, Sarsgaard later said while the film wasn't good, he enjoyed the experience on set including when he killed off Tim Robbins's character.